crowdbotics/cors-proxy/README.md

 *The middleware doesn't use the environment variables.* The options object supports the following properties:

 - `origin`: _string_.
-The value for the 'Access-Control-Allow-Origin' CORS header
+The value for the 'Access-Control-Allow-Origin' CORS header.
+It can be either a string (single origin), array of origins.
+TODO: Add support for regex origin.
 - `insecure_origins`: _string[]_.
 Array of origins for which HTTP should be used instead of HTTPS (added to make developing against locally running git servers easier)
 - `authorization`: _(req, res, next) => void_.
 A middleware function you can use to handle custom authorization.
 Is run after filtering for git-like requests and handling CORS but before the request is proxied.